Pickle Juice Uses: 13 Reasons to Save the Brine

 9. Boost Culinary Flavor

 Add a splash when cooking corned beef and cabbage to add flavor.
+The salt and vinegar cut the richness of the meat the same way a side of pickles does at the table.

-10. Marinade & Salad Dressing Perk
+10. Marinade and Salad Dressing Perk

 Use pickle juice instead of vinegar when making salad dressing or a marinade.
 It helps tenderize meat and is packed with flavor.
+If you like to cook with kitchen acids, our look at the powers of vinegar covers more of the same trick.

 11. Cure for Hiccups